 Tip: If the old hostname is still present anywhere in your /etc/hosts file, you should replace them with the new hostname.

 Immediately after adding the above mentioned line, ‘sudo: unable to resolve host’ error disappeared.
+I didn't even need to reboot my Ubuntu server.

 I hope this quick little tip helped you to fix this irritating error.
 Let me know if it worked for you or not in the comment section.